T0nyMacaroni/tech-blog/content/posts/Offensive Security Training Opportunities in 2025 Part 2 Web and mobile.md

 ### Agarri.fr
 #### [Mastering Burp Suite 100% Hands-on](https://hackademy.agarri.fr/)
 This training is offered by Nicolas Grégoire, an official Burp Suite Pro trainer.
 He will teach you how to master Burp Suite Pro in in-person or online training format training for 4 consecutive days.
 The training is regularly scheduled at security conferences and by Nicolas himself.
 It's offered in French and English.
-This training offers no certification exam.
+This training does not include a certification exam.
 {{< figure src=/images/training-blogpost/master-burpsuite-100_hands-on.png align=center width="50%">}}

 ##### Cost